OpeOnikute/opeonikute.github.io/posts/sysconf-review.md

 One observation that is probably only relevant to me -- he mentioned the difference between workflows and agents being *agency*.
 It sounds obvious in hindsight: a workflow is a defined list of steps that need to be executed, while agents can make decisions and execute steps that were not predicted/planned for.

-A workflows is generally easier to reason about because it ends up being a DAG (Directed Acyclic Graph) most of the time, while agents will surely have more complex graph patterns.
-While most of automation I build is related to workflows, it's a useful thought experiment for eventually building more complex, interoperable automation with agents.
+A workflow is generally easier to reason about because it ends up being a DAG (Directed Acyclic Graph) most of the time, while agents will surely have more complex graph patterns.
+While most of the automation I build is related to workflows, it's a useful thought experiment for eventually building more complex, interoperable automation with agents.

 Watch the full talk on [Youtube](https://youtu.be/iwAQ_XmD24o?si=jYZ4UyhEMWLxiLYq).